nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the size scale at which these materials are engineered.

-### Expanded Definition and Usage\nNanobiomaterials are pivotal in modern medicine and biotechnology for their ability to operate at the molecular level, allowing for unprecedented control and precision in medical treatments and diagnostics.
+### Expanded Definition and Usage:
+Nanobiomaterials are pivotal in modern medicine and biotechnology for their ability to operate at the molecular level, allowing for unprecedented control and precision in medical treatments and diagnostics.
 Their small size enhances their interaction with cells and tissues, promoting improved healing, targeted therapies, and highly sensitive diagnostics.
 In drug delivery, nanobiomaterials enable the encapsulation of drugs at the nanoscale, providing controlled and targeted release to specific tissues or organs, thereby minimizing side effects and maximizing therapeutic efficacy.
 In tissue engineering, they provide the necessary support for cell growth and differentiation, mimicking the natural extracellular matrix to facilitate the regeneration of functional tissue.
 Additionally, their use in diagnostics includes the development of highly sensitive diagnostic devices that can detect diseases at very early stages, significantly improving the chances of successful treatment.

 This comprehensive lexical and definitional profile illustrates the critical role of nanobiomaterials in advancing medical technology and improving healthcare outcomes, underscoring their value in the ongoing evolution of biomedical applications.\n